mohjohfox/mohjohfox/README.md

 :star: [sita-website](https://simpletactics.de/), a frontend-backend application for our private gaming group.

 :unlock: [GitGood](https://gitgood.mohjohfox.de/), a dart counting website, developed as a project at the DHBW.

+:unlock: [penAndPaperOverview](https://github.com/SimpletacticsGaming/penAndPaperOverview), overview page for Pen-&-Paper roleplay.

 I usually develop in Java, Kotlin and TypeScript using IntelliJ IDEA, Visual Studio Code and Eclipse.